PANEL ATTORNEY QUALIFICATIONS

 A. REVIEW FOR CLASSIFICATION

-The superior court clerks in the district send SDAP copies
+The superior court clerks send copies

-proceedings on the assumption that SDAP will be appointed.
+of notices of appeal filed in criminal, juvenile, and civil commitment proceedings to SDAP on the assumption that SDAP or a SDAP panel attorney will be appointed.

 This facilitates our review of the cases and frequently means